tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-reference-data-api.md

 This document describes the reference data API used to manage items within a reference data set.
 It assumes that the reference data set has already been created.

 Reference data is data such as manufacturer or location data that changes less often, and contextualizes telemetry data.
 Because it is relatively static, each data packet contains identical information.
-Reference data is usually not originated on devices, and even if it was, it does not make sense to send it over the wire because of it relatively static nature.
+Reference data generally does not originate from devices, and even if it did, it would not make sense to send it over the wire because of it relatively static nature.
 Reference data is managed outside of the device itself.